Using a smart thermostat isn’t just smart for spending less on heating costs. It can also let you know if there’s an issue with your furnace.

 - Choose "Furnace Heads Up" and follow the instructions.
 Your furnace will go through a 15-minute heating check and tell you the results when it’s finished.

 Google says if the filter is clean or if your furnace didn’t clear the test, something else could be wrong that requires professional help.
-If this happens, call Service Experts Heating & Air Conditioning at 614-334-3192 for furnace repair.
+If this happens, call Stevenson Service Experts at 614-334-3192 for furnace repair.

 Clean or Replace Your Furnace’s Flame Sensor